joshcarp/docs.buf.build/docs/breaking/rules.md

 Choose a category based on these criteria:

-- If you distribute your generated source code outside of a monorepo in any capacity, or want to make sure that consumers of the generated source code don't experience broken builds, use `FILE` or `PACKAGE`.
+- If you distribute your generated source code outside a monorepo in any capacity, or want to make sure that consumers of the generated source code don't experience broken builds, use `FILE` or `PACKAGE`.
 Choose `FILE` if you use (or might use) any languages that generate header files (such as C++ or